SharePoint/sp-dev-training-spfx-extensions/Lab.md

 In this step you will deploy the application customizer to your entire SharePoint tenant.

 1. Locate and open the **./config/package-solution.json** file.
-    1. Ensure the property `solution.skipFeatureDeployment` is set to **true**.
+    1. Ensure the `solution` object has a property named `skipFeatureDeployment` and ensure that the value of this property is set to **true**.
 1. Locate and open the **./sharepoint/assets/ClientSideInstance.xml** file.
-This contains the values that will be automatically set on the **Tenant Wide Extensions** list in your SharePoint Online tenant's App Catalog site when the package is deployed.
+This file contains the values that will be automatically set on the **Tenant Wide Extensions** list in your SharePoint Online tenant's App Catalog site when the package is deployed.
-1. Build and package the solution by running the following commands:
+1. Build and package the solution by running the following commands one at a time:

     ```shell
     gulp build